shaimaa-hshalaby/Angular_Guide/03-Templates/README.md

 -   property binding moves the data in one direction, from the component instance to the target element in the template
      ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/f986df74-a2aa-4677-8b63-c55b61027116)

-- A *target property* is the DOM property (HTML tag attribute) to which you want to assign a value.
+- A *target property* is the DOM property to which you want to assign a value.
 - To identify the property as a *target property*, enclose it in square brackets [].
 - The brackets, [], cause Angular to evaluate the right-hand side of the assignment as a dynamic expression.